oasysai/oasysdb/docs/contributing.md

 There is no such thing as a stupid question.
 If you have a question, chances are someone else does too.
 We encourage you to ask questions on our [Discord](https://discord.gg/bDhQrkqNP4) server.

-Alternatively, you can open an issue on [GitHub](https://github.com/oasysai/oasysdb/issues) with your question.
+Alternatively, you can open a discussion on [GitHub Discussions](https://github.com/oasysai/oasysdb/discussions) with your question or suggestion.

 ## Encounter a bug?
 Have a feature request?

-If you encounter a bug or have a feature request, please open an issue on [GitHub](https://github.com/oasysai/oasysdb/issues).
+If you encounter a bug or have a feature request, please open an issue on [GitHub Issues](https://github.com/oasysai/oasysdb/issues).

 Please include as much information as possible in your issue.
 This includes: